dbd-challenge/dbdc3/docs/evaluation_metrics.md

 # Evaluation metrics

 We use two types of evaluation metrics: classification-related and distribution-related.
-Here, O means "not a breakdown", T "possible breakdown", and X "breakdown".
+Here, O means `not a breakdown`, T `possible breakdown`, and X `breakdown`.

 ## Classification-related metrics